Gsset/FNV-Patcher/README.md

 # Fallout New Vegas Patcher
-Downloads and applies basic patches and mods, just run the [FNV_Patcher.bat](https://github.com/Gsset/FNV-Patcher/releases/download/script_v2/FNV_Patcher.bat)
+Downloads and applies patches and mods for better game experience, just run the [FNV_Patcher.bat](https://github.com/Gsset/FNV-Patcher/releases/download/script_v2/FNV_Patcher.bat)

 **Note: game will be also russified and installed mods is in Russian language too**